apache/airflow/docs/apache-airflow/start/docker.rst

 do it only once).
 You can also add the `--build` flag to your `docker-compose` commands to rebuild the images on-the-fly when you run other `docker-compose` commands.

-The examples of how you can extend the image with custom providers, python packages, apt packages and more can be found in :doc:`Building the image <docker-stack:build>`.
+Examples of how you can extend the image with custom providers, python packages, apt packages and more can be found in :doc:`Building the image <docker-stack:build>`.

 Initializing Environment